SakisHous/iot-interface/README.md

 There are other options varied with the range such as GSM, SigFox and LoRa which the device could support.
 The right option is a result of many factors with the most important the economic factor.

-## Implemention machine learning algorithms

-Collecting enough data and making a training set you can train your own model and predict features important for each case.
-This business model is applied in many sectors such as agriculture or utilities (energy consumption).

 ## Next steps

-Some of the next steps are a database connection (preferably MongoDB) for storage, an authentication system (user should have an account), a more robust and secure websocket implementation and HTTP GET/POST request for adding new data.
+Some of the next steps to improve this small project, are a database connection (preferably MongoDB) for storage, an authentication system (user should have an account), a more robust and secure websocket implementation and HTTP GET/POST request for adding new data.